close

 Many people approach me to ask about the effects of coffee on health so, here you go!
 If you feel thankful, feel free to lose 1lb this month in appreciation, you are welcome.

-Coffee can also act as an appetite suppressant for some people.
+Coffee is chock full of substances that may help guard against conditions more common in women, including Alzheimer’s disease and heart disease.
+Coffee also contains antioxidants and other active substances that may reduce internal inflammation and protect against disease.
+Caffeine has a ‘protective effect’ on Parkinson’s disease risk in a large prospective cohort, according to a study published in Neurology journal.
+Further, coffee can act as an appetite suppressant for some people.
 In fact, studies show that drinking coffee up to four hours before a meal can decrease energy intake.
 Coffee also stimulates the sympathetic nervous system, a branch of the autonomic nervous system that has been shown to reduce hunger and increase satiety.
 This explains why many people may find that drinking a cup or two of coffee in the morning with breakfast can keep them going until lunch.
 Chlorogenic acid, a compound found in coffee beans, has been shown to boost fat metabolism in test-tube studies.
 While it’s not completely clear how it works, chlorogenic acid is thought to regulate certain enzymes and pathways involved in fat accumulation, thereby reducing body fat.

 Does decaf count?